FAIR-Chem/fairchem/_sources/core/install.md

 ## conda or better yet [mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) - easy

-We do not have official conda recipes (yet!), so install with conda or mamba you will need to clone the [ocp repo](https://github.com/Open-Catalyst-Project/ocp) and run the following from inside the repo directory to create an environment with all dependencies.
+We do not have official conda recipes (yet!), so to install with conda or mamba you will need to clone the [ocp repo](https://github.com/Open-Catalyst-Project/ocp) and run the following from inside the repo directory to create an environment with all the necessary dependencies.

 1. Create an *ocp-models* environment
    1. **GPU**